bingeli1212/nitrile-preview/doc/DOC-epub.md

     + block
     + block
     + section (array)
+      + block (HDGS)
       + block
       + block
     + section (array)
+      + block (HDGS)
       + block
       + block
   ```

-- if there are chapters being imported but no parts,
+- if there were chapters being imported but no parts,
-  then the returned value would only contain arrays.
+  then the 'top' object would've only had arrays as its elements.
-  Each array is to capture each imported chapters,
+  Each array is to capture an imported chapter,
-  except for the first array, which is to
+  except for the first array, which is named "anonymous chapter",
-  capture all blocks
+  is to capture only the blocks
   in the main document.
-  If there are no content in the main document,
+  If there were no content in the main document,
-  then the first "anonymous chapter"
+  then the first "anonymous chapter" will still exist
-  array will not contain any blocks.
+  but it will be empty.

   ```
   top (array)